 - Might the dance steps used by Rameau’s 40-strong dance troupe inform our idea of tempo, phrasing, gesture and characterisation?

-How closely should the dance mirror the music?
-Will Baroque dance speak to a modern-day audience?
+- How closely should the dance mirror the music?
+Does Baroque dance speak to a modern-day audience?

 - How does a menuet convey meaning?